Grade 3 Punctuation

 - Will’s hat

-Practice Tip: Ask your child to learn about apostrophes for possession by matching the belongings to the correct person in a fun game like this one below.
+Your third grader can learn about apostrophes for possession by matching the belongings to the correct person in a fun game like this one below.

 Some plural nouns end with the letter s.
 Plural means more than one.
 When a plural noun ends with s, we add an apostrophe after the s to form a plural possessive.